Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

 ### 3. Data Visualization:
   - The dataset is visualized by pairplot and correlation matrix.
-  - Especially, according to the result of pairplot, it will be easily imagined that **support vector machine (SVM)** can be implemented, since the point is linearly separated.
+  - Especially, according to the result of pairplot, it will be easily imagined that **support vector machine (SVM)** can be implemented, since the points in pairplots are linearly separated.

 ### 4. Model Building:
   - Using train_test_split to make training and testing set, where their proportions are 0.76 and 0.33 respectively.